Quick: What produce item do you most closely associate with Italy? If you said Italian tomatoes, we definitely think alike.

 True, there are other places in the world that claim to produce “San Marzano style” tomatoes.
 But these tomatoes are the real deal (and many people say they can instantly tell the difference.)

 In fact, there’s a Protected Denomination of Origin (PDO, or DOP using the Italian nomenclature) label for the San Marzano tomato.
-It’s called the San Marzano DOP dell’agro sarnese-nocerino (Agro Sarnese-Nocerino San Marzano Tomato), which refers to tomatoes grown exclusively in this area.
-If you’re looking for these special tomatoes, make sure that whatever the brand name is on the label (and there are many), that it says “San Marzano DOP.”
+It’s called the San Marzano DOP dell’agro sarnese-nocerino (Agro Sarnese-Nocerino San Marzano Tomato).
+Yes, that’s a mouthful, but it’s used to show that your tomatoes have grown exclusively in this area.
+If you’re looking for these special tomatoes, make sure that no matter what the brand name, it says “San Marzano DOP.”

 (You won’t see tomatoes at the store that look exactly like this promotional can, but you should look for “San Marzano DOP” on the label.)

 When it’s tomato season in Italy, the San Marzano region buzzes with activity.
-Even if you’re just walking or driving down the street, you’re bound to see a tractor trailer loaded with tomatoes passing by every few minutes.
+Even if you’re just walking or driving down the street, you will often see tractor trailers loaded with tomatoes passing by every few minutes.

 The tomato season runs from the middle of July through early October.
-During that time, the tomato factories are running nonstop, with seasonal workers working round-the-clock to take advantage of the tomatoes at their ripest.
+During that time, the tomato factories operate nonstop, with seasonal workers working round-the-clock to take advantage of the tomatoes at their ripest.

 Next, a machine heats the chosen fruits to a high temperature to separate the skin from the flesh.
 And after that, an array of workers (almost exclusively women, by tradition) eliminate any damaged fruit.
 They also pull off any remaining stems and traces of skin from tomatoes on the production line.